bjoernalbers/mowoli/README.md

 foreman start
 ```

+Create some stations with the [web UI](http://localhost:5000/stations)
-Then create a worklist entry by HTTP POST, i.e. from your console:
+and then you're ready to create some worklist entries by HTTP POST requests,
+i.e. from your console:

 ```console
 /usr/bin/curl \